dampcardboard/ross_02/wiki/main_page.md

 ### Characters

 Alphabetically, the current players are: Angela, June, Matías, and Will.
-Their characters form the Perilous Adventure Society Of Morgrave University, and are, respectively:
+Their characters form the Perilous Adventure Society of Morgrave University, and are, respectively:

 * Pepper Thistlehedge, Lightfoot Halfling Bard 5 (College of Glamour)
 * Anemone d'Lyrandar, Half-elf Wizard 5 (War Magic)